TechnicJelle/CMGT_GraduationReport/report.typ

 results of the various tests are important components of your report.
 To find the best way to present the test results, you can refer to the relevant section of Applied Research on Brightspace_

+== Performance Testing (Benchmarking)

+Write test program in raw Vulkan, and in the Abstraction.
+Potentially even in other APIs, like SDL3's GPU API, or Sokol or BGFX.
+The earlier written prototypes will be useful for this as well.

+== API Userfiendliness testing

+Try and see if I can find people willing to try making something with my abstraction.

 = Conclusion